Due to the physical distancing measures currently in place with COVID19, the College is

 Creative Care for Recovery (Zoom): This course is designed to keep us creatively active during our time of social distancing.
 Creative care is an important yet over-looked part of our well-being.
 It reduces stress + anxiety as well as giving us new approaches and perspectives.
 Creative care is both mindful + mindless, "it quietens the babble in the brain" + the internal conversations, it stills the silence!
 During this 'stay-at-home' time we will get creative using found objects + materials gathered around our homes plus a few art essentials.
 This course is facilitated by J'Qui (Jacquie)

 DoNOHarm: Safe Storytelling: (3 hrs course) This workshop builds your skills to use inclusive language and minimise referred trauma.
 Explore personal and professional boundaries to stay safe when hearing potentially triggering stories.
 This course is facilitated by MIEACT Volunteer Educators.

 Finding my way - Drawing on spirituality and meaning for life’s recovery journey: (6 Week) You can gain insight and value from this course regardless of whether or not you consider yourself spiritual or religious.
 Our aim is for you to identify your core beliefs and meaning and how that impacts your journey, whether you are a person living with mental illness, a carer or just curious.
 We begin with an exploration of what spirituality means and move through a three-stage model giving you skills and knowledge to use in your recovery journey.
-This course is facilitated by Heather & John
+This course is facilitated by Melina & John

 Food for Thought: (3 hr course) Food for Thought is a basic understanding of nutrition and sharing of ‘One Pot Wonders’ recipes and food budgeting.
 This course is facilitated by Ariel & Ros.